The stages of anal cancer

 What is staging?

-The stage of a cancer tells the doctor how far the cancer has grown or spread.
-The specialist uses this information to decide on the best treatment for you.
+The stage of a cancer means how big the cancer is and whether it has spread.
+Your specialist uses this information to decide on the best treatment for you.

 Different staging systems

 There are different ways of staging cancers.
 The 2 main ways are the number staging system and the TNM system.

 There are 5 main number stages

 - Stage 0 means there are abnormal cells within the lining of the anus

 - Stage 1 anal cancer is smaller than 2 cm across

 - Stage 2 anal cancer is larger than 2 cm but has not spread

 - Stage 3 anal cancer has spread into nearby tissues, such as the lymph nodes (glands) or organs that are close by